rweddell/CustomerServiceBot/cs-wordvectors/hugging-face/README.md

 # About these files
-These files in the /hugging-face folder were copied directly from [HuggingFace's repository](https://github.com/huggingface/transfer-learning-conv-ai).
+These files in the /hugging-face folder were copied directly from [Hugging Face's repository](https://github.com/huggingface/transfer-learning-conv-ai).
-Most of the files are unaltered, with the exception of train.py.
+The files are unaltered, with the exception of train.py.

 In train.py, on lines 76, 96, and 106, the string "valid" has been changed to "validate" to correct what seems to be a typo.
+It will otherwise cause an exception to be raised as a KeyError.

 Line 76